dolphjs/core/README.md

 DolphJs is an express.js library for making software development easier.
 It takes care of the tiring services and functions developers need to go setup for every project.

-DolphJs makes uses an appoach that set's up your nodejs applicaion environment to the very best.
-It supports robust codebase system and the best error handling middlewares.
+DolphJs makes use of an appoach that set's up your nodejs applicaion environment to the very best.
+It employs a robust and flexible codebase system fused together wit the best error handling middlewares and out of the box utilities like the `catchAsync`.

-With dolphJs, code is minimized as many repetitive features are taken account of and put into the engine which is then exposed to the developer.

 # Sponsors
 ![dolph](https://raw.githubusercontent.com/dolphjs/core/main/assets/questgig.jpeg)